ARH Information – 2021

 These Unit Standard certificates do not expire!

-Before assessment you need to have all three Proficiency certificates as above.
+Before an ARH assessment you need to have all three Proficiency certificates as above.

 We offer this training, if required, as we are a SAPS Accredited Training Provider (Reg. no. 4000836) and are members of the South African Professional Firearm Trainers Council (PFTC)

 You can also do some arm strengthening exercises as this will be invaluable especially for your weak arm!
-(See video on website).
+(Contact us for details) or off our web site CLICK HERE.

-We work strictly according to the FGASA ARH Protocol and conduct all assessments accordingly.
+We work strictly to the FGASA Rifle Handling protocol and conduct all assessments accordingly.

 We cannot guarantee you passing ARH, but because we work one-on-one, we have a far better success rate than with large groups.

+PS.
 Copies of your Proficiency Certificates (all three as above!)
-MUST be included with your Assessment sheet.
+MUST be included with your Assessment sheet. * PLEASE BRING COPIES TO THE RANGE *

-We accept Credit Cards but please advise if this facility is required at the Range!
+We accept Credit Cards but please advise us if this facility is required at the Range!

 Full payment must be made in cash/card on the day or via EFT within 5 days.